Eileen-34/oyun/README.md

 # Rock Paper Scissors Game

 ## Overview
-This is a simple Rock Paper Scissors game developed in C++ using the SFML v2.6.2 (Simple and Fast Multimedia Library).
+This is a Rock Paper Scissors game developed in C++ using the SFML v2.6.2 (Simple and Fast Multimedia Library).
 The game features a menu, play, rules, and an about page.
 The game is self-contained, meaning all assets are embedded into the executable.
 No additional files are required to run the game.
 ---